BBadZombie/Text-RPG/README.md

 ## Usage

-- No Main method has been implemented yet.
-It is apart of the roadmap
+- No Main method has been implemented yet

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions not welcome, as this project is meant to display personal improvement and to practice.

+##Roadmap

+- Replace and improve upon all classes

 ## License